 Where to Stay

 ♦ Tlaquepaque--we absolutely loved this area full of airbnbs.
 Note there are several available in this same building, which is in a great location and felt very, very safe with a 24/7 security person.
-Click the map below to start your search for airbnbs in this great spot!
+You can find a few of our favorite airbnbs in the area by clicking HERE.

 ♦ Guadalajara--We had a great stay at the Holiday Inn & Suites in downtown.
 We don’t often stay in name brand hotels in Mexico, especially brands from the US, but we really enjoyed our stay at the Holiday Inn in Guadalajara. it is a mid-range hotel that is in a great location and is extremely comfortable.

 Click HERE to book the Holiday Inn and Suites in Centro Historic.